Kashif0540/Queryforge/Project.md

 ## Getting started

 > Setting this up as a fresh GitHub repository (creating it, adding a license, first push, repo settings)?
-See [REPO_SETUP.md](./REPO_SETUP.md) instead — this section covers running the app itself, not the repo around it.
+See [REPO_SETUP.md](./REPO_SETUP.md) instead, this section covers running the app itself, not the repo around it.

 ### Prerequisites